Phoenix Contact Automation Worx Software Suite

 3.1 AFFECTED PRODUCTS

-The following versions of the Automation Worx Software Suite are affected:
+The following components and versions of Automation Worx Software Suite are affected:

-- PC Worx Express Versions 1.86 and prior
+- PC Worx Express version 1.87 and prior

 3.2 VULNERABILITY OVERVIEW